ItsThekra/Acadify_Manage_Graduation_Projects/README.md

 **Acadify** is a modern, web-based platform that helps students, teachers, and administrators manage graduation projects efficiently and collaboratively.

-Built with **React**, **Tailwind CSS**, and **MockAPI**, Acadify simplifies the academic project workflow — from idea submission to approval and progress tracking.
+Built with **React**, **Tailwind CSS**, and **MockAPI**, Acadify simplifies the academic project workflow — from idea submission to approval and team coordination.

 ---

-🔐 Roles & Access PINs
+## 🔐 Roles & Access PINs

-To register as a Teacher or Admin, you need to enter a valid PIN during registration:
+To register as a **Teacher** or **Admin**, a valid PIN must be entered:

-Teacher PIN: 1234

-Admin PIN: 9999
+- **Teacher PIN**: `1234`
+- **Admin PIN**: `9999`

-Students don't need a PIN, but their email must include the word "tuwaiq".
+📝 **Students** don’t need a PIN, but their email must contain the word **`tuwaiq`**.

 ---

 ## 🌟 Features

 ### 👨‍🎓 Student Panel
-- Register/Login (email must include `tuwaiq`)
+- Register & Login (email must include `tuwaiq`)
-- Submit a new project idea
+- Submit graduation project ideas
-- Track the idea status (Pending, Accepted, Rejected)
+- View idea status: Pending, Accepted, or Rejected
-- View team members and contact info
+- View assigned supervisor and team members
-- See assigned supervisor
-- Browse all accepted ideas to avoid duplication
+- Browse approved ideas to avoid duplication

 ### 👨‍🏫 Teacher Panel
-- View students assigned to you
+- View assigned students
 - Review submitted ideas
 - Accept or reject ideas with a reason

 ### 🛠 Admin Panel
-- View and manage all users (students/teachers)
+- View all students and teachers
 - Assign teachers to students
-- Add, edit, or delete users
+- Edit or delete users (students/teachers)
+- Approve or reject ideas with comments
-- Modify project ideas or delete rejected ones
+- Delete rejected ideas
 - Filter students by name
+- Add new users manually (student/teacher)
-- Interactive dashboard with charts
+- View summary dashboard with interactive charts

 ---